ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_hydrology.rst

    * tas ( longitude, latitude, time)
    * pr (longitude, latitude, time)

   MARRMoT requires potential evapotranspiration (PET).
-Currently, the recipe only supports ERA-Interim as daily data and ERA5 as hourly data.
 The variable PET is not available in ERA-Interim archive.
-Thus, we use debruin function (De Bruin et al. 2016) to obtain PET using both ERA-Interim and ERA5.
-This function needs psl, rsds, and rsdt variables.
+Thus, we use the debruin function (De Bruin et al. 2016) to obtain PET using both ERA-Interim and ERA5.
+This function needs the psl, rsds, and rsdt variables.

    * psl (longitude, latitude, time)
    * rsds (longitude, latitude, time)